-The film, which is nominated for an Oscar, tells the true story of Timothy Treadwell, the man who dedicated 13 years of his life to living with grizzly bears in Alaska, before he, along with his girlfriend, was brutally killed and eaten by a bear in 2003.
+The film, which is nominated for an Oscar, tells the true story of Timothy Treadwell, the man who dedicated 13 years of his life to living with grizzly bears in Alaska before he, along with his girlfriend, was brutally killed and eaten by a bear in 2003.

 Treadwell’s video footage showed a different side of the man as well.
 A darker, more detached side.
 He often talked to the bears like they were children, telling them he loved them.
-He often spoke of wishing he could become a bear and spoke of himself as a “kind warrior”, One scene even shows him going off on a rant about the park rangers and society in general, that demonstrated that he was a bit unbalanced at times as well.
+He often spoke of wishing he could become a bear and spoke of himself as a “kind warrior,” One scene even shows him going off on a rant about the park rangers and society in general, which demonstrated that he was a bit unbalanced at times as well.

-However, I can’t help but wish for a little more insight into Treadwell’s character, learning more about what compelled him to live with these animals, and drove him to return year after year.
-Clearly he had demons, and was looking to escape from life at times, but he was also a smart, driven man who loved the creatures that ultimately were his demise.
+However, I can’t help but wish for a little more insight into Treadwell’s character, learning more about what compelled him to live with these animals and drove him to return year after year.
+Clearly, he had demons and was looking to escape from life at times, but he was also a smart, driven man who loved the creatures that ultimately were his demise.

 The DVD is available for purchase or rent, or watch for it on the Discovery Channel, who I’m sure will be replaying it to death over the coming weeks.

 - Eco-Challenge 2021 Update: No News is Good News? - April 15, 2021